bubnicbf/etl-design-challenge/integration_pipeline/04_transformation.md

 ## ETL using NiFi

+There are several circumstances where using NiFi for data transformation may be more appropriate than using Azure Data Factory.

+- Complex data transformations: NiFi has a rich set of built-in processors and allows for custom script execution, making it more flexible for complex data transformations.
+It also has support for multiple data formats, including binary data, which may be necessary for certain types of data transformations.

+- Customization: NiFi is highly customizable, and users can create custom processors and plugins to extend its capabilities.
+This makes it a better choice for organizations that have unique data transformation requirements that cannot be met by off-the-shelf tools.

+- Cost: NiFi is an open-source tool, which means that there are no licensing fees associated with its use.
+This can be a significant cost savings for organizations that are working with large volumes of data and need to scale their data transformation capabilities.

+- Development agility: NiFi has a visual interface for designing dataflows, which allows for rapid development and iteration of data transformation pipelines.
+This makes it a good choice for organizations that need to rapidly iterate on their data transformation pipelines and test new ideas.

 1. Use Apache NiFi to create a dataflow and configure a source processor to read the validated data from the landing zone in your Azure VPC.
 This can be done using a variety of supported processors, such as the GetAzureBlobStorage processor or the GetAzureDataLakeStorageV2 processor.

 GetAzureDataLakeStorageV2 processor to read validated data from Azure Data Lake Storage: